ScotRob77/mountain-top-guides/README.md

 ![Screenshot logo-navbar](https://user-images.githubusercontent.com/98251531/156763382-a9ac03b2-5e16-4968-9518-ba03722f75ca.jpg)

 ### Hero image
-* The hero image is used across all pages and gives the user an idea of the sort of views they could see if they choose to hire the company.
+* The hero image is used on the home page.
+It is an eye catching image and gives the user an instant idea of what Mountain Top Guides offer.

 ### Who we are section
 * This section shows the user who works for Mountain Top Guides by using photos of the two guides and text explaining their experience.